marcusgia2505/LIONESS_doc/docs/040_reference_manual.rst

    :Full example: getValues('decisions', 'playerNr='+playerNr+' and period='+period, 'someVariable');

+This function retrives the values from different players and gives back an array which is sorted by playerNr.
+It starts with index 0.

 There are special functions for retrieving the values from others in your group, in the current period.